Phosphener/slate/source/index.md

 Server is stateless, we DO NOT maintain session information.
 Hence, username:password must be passed at every route.

+Most routes require authentication.
+Certain public routes do not.

 <aside class="notice">
 You must replace <code>USERNAME</code> and <code>PASSWORD</code> with your respective credentials.
 </aside>